This section provides answers to general VMware Tanzu Application Catalog (Tanzu Application Catalog) questions.

 Additionally, to enforce the security of container images they are configured with a non-root user.

-Apart from these validations, Tanzu Application Catalog applications run through rigorous verifications against specific Kubernetes versions and platforms as well have been verified to use in air-gapped and OpenShift environments, and to be verified in FIPS environments.
-For more information, see How to check if a Helm chart is configured to meet specific security requirements, How is Tanzu Application Catalog continuously tested to be used in production environments, and verification matrix to check the specific Kubernetes and cloud platforms the catalog is verified against.
+Apart from these validations, VMware Tanzu Application Catalog applications run through rigorous verifications against specific Kubernetes versions and platforms as well have been verified to use in air-gapped and OpenShift environments, and to be verified in FIPS environments.
+For more information, see How to check if a Helm chart is configured to meet specific security requirements, How is VMware Tanzu Application Catalog continuously tested to be used in production environments, and verification matrix to check the specific Kubernetes and cloud platforms the catalog is verified against.